TomasTillmann/ElevatorSystemSimulation/README.md

 * how likely a request appears at some floor (can change over time)
 * how likely a person from floor A would like to go to floor B (can change over time)

 If elevator system has some of these (or possibly some different) information at his disposal, his strategy can be much more sophisticated and has potential to operate much better.
-Note, that information, that each elevator needs to have at it's disposal are *Current situation information*.
+Note, that information, that each elevator needs to have at it's disposal are of course **Current situation information**.

 How likely a request appears at some floor changes over time.
 For example in up peak period, it is very likely that requests occur in ground floor.
 In down peak period, most of the requests would appear in higher floors.
 Similiarly, for how likely a person would like to go from floor A to a different floor B. In up peak, persons from ground floor would probably like to go to their offices, let's say floors 5 to 10 and during down peak period, they would like to go from their offices to ground floor.